ShreyaTripathi1/Data-Analysis-GameZone/README.md

 # Data Analysis on GameZone Orders Data
-This document provides an overview and description of the `gamezone-orders-data.xlsx` dataset.
+This document provides an overview and description of the `gamezone-orders-data.xlsx` (20K-row e-commerce) dataset.

 ## Dataset Description